 The corridor serves Portswood District Centre and employment areas in the City Centre around Solent University, Royal South Hants Hospital, Mountpark Southampton, Southampton Airport, Eastleigh Town Centre, and Barton Park Industrial Estate in Eastleigh.
 The corridor serves Swaythling and Townhill Park, which have 3,181 people living in the top 20% most deprived areas of England.

 The timelines below outlines some of the policy and consultation background that has already fed into the Portswood and Swaythling corridor proposals.

 We already have a number of exciting ideas for the corridor as a whole, and in particular, Portswood High Street, that we would like to discuss with the community, as outlined in our Transforming Cities Fund Bid.

 Through October and early November, we conducted an initial perceptions survey to understand how people travel through the local area and what transport infrastructure improvements people would like to see.

 Following this in early December and on January 28th January, we presented our findings and started to discuss some of the solutions we could bring forward.
 Recordings of these presentations are available on the council’s YouTube channel and by following these links: Portswood presentation and Swaythling presentation and below.

-We are planning further engagement later in the Spring but, in the meantime, if you would like to sign up for updates you can do so by clicking here and entering your email address.
+We are planning further engagement later in the Summer but, in the meantime, if you would like to sign up for updates you can do so by clicking here and entering your email address.